-- Financial Aid Application Deadline: Prior to May 15 of each year, returning students who wish to be considered for seminary scholarships for the next academic year must complete the Free Application for Federal Student Aid (www.fafsa.ed.gov) and submit it to Lancaster Seminary along with the Lancaster Seminary Financial Aid Application form.
-Both the FAFSA and the Lancaster Seminary Financial Aid Application form are used to determine eligibility for both Lancaster Seminary Scholarships and federal Stafford loans (if applicable).
-Prospective students must comply with all instructions from the Office of Admissions and Financial Aid to be considered for scholarship assistance for the following academic year. - Eligibility for Lancaster Seminary Scholarships: To be eligible for Lancaster Seminary scholarship funds, a student must be - seeking a degree or certificate AND - o registered for a minimum of six (6) credits per semester, AND - making satisfactory academic progress (Section 8) and be responsible members of the Seminary community (Section 9). - o In some instances, the student must demonstrate financial need. - Students awarded Lancaster Seminary scholarships are required to - attend three (3) financial education classes of a maximum of 1.5 hours each (no academic credit). - Waivers will be considered on a case by case basis by the Financial Aid Officer and the Dean of the Seminary.
+- Financial Aid Application Deadline: Prior to May 15 of each year, returning students who wish to be considered for seminary scholarships for the next academic year must complete the Free Application for Federal Student Aid (www.fafsa.ed.gov) and submit it to Lancaster Seminary along with the Financial Aid Renewal Request (FARR) form.
+Both the FAFSA and the FARR form are used to determine eligibility for both Lancaster Seminary Scholarships and federal Stafford loans (if applicable).
+Prospective students must comply with all instructions from the Office of Admissions and Financial Aid to be considered for scholarship assistance for the following academic year. - Eligibility for Lancaster Seminary Scholarships: To be eligible for Lancaster Seminary scholarship funds, a student must be - seeking a degree or certificate AND - registered for a minimum of six (6) credits per semester, AND - making satisfactory academic progress (Section 8) and be responsible members of the Seminary community (Section 9).
+A student shall not be deemed ineligible to receive financial aid on the basis of having received a WF in any previous term. - o In some instances, the student must demonstrate financial need. - Students awarded Lancaster Seminary scholarships are required to - attend three (3) financial education classes of a maximum of 1.5 hours each (no academic credit) - Waivers will be considered on a case by case basis by the Financial Aid Officer and the Dean of the Seminary.